dhowe/RiTaV1/README.android.md

 --------
 #### Eclipse with ADT Plugin

-To install:

-1. Download and drag [RiTa.jar](http://rednoise.org/rita/download/rita-latest.jar) into the libs folder of an existing project
-2. When prompted select 'Copy File' then right click on it select 'Build Path' > 'Add to Build Path'
-3. include 'import rita.RiTa;' at the head session of the java file

-To run:

 1. In Eclipse select 'File' > 'New' > 'Project...' > 'Android' > 'Android Application Project'
 2. Name Application Name 'Rita Example' and select 'API 15' as the Minimum Required SDK
 3. Keep pressing 'Next' and select 'Blank Activity' when prompted and finish
-4. Edit 'activity_main.xml' and select its 'activity_main.xml' at the bottom of the window (next to 'Graphical Layout' tab)
+4. Edit 'activity_main.xml' and select 'activity_main.xml' at the bottom (next to 'Graphical Layout' tab)
 5. Replace it with the following code
 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"